P.J. Washington Player Props: Hornets vs. Mavericks

-P.J.
-Washington and his Charlotte Hornets teammates face the Dallas Mavericks on Friday at 8:30 PM ET.
+The Charlotte Hornets, P.J.
+Washington included, take on the Dallas Mavericks on Sunday at 1:00 PM ET.

-In this piece we'll break down Washington's stats and trends, helping you make good selections on prop bets.
+In this piece we'll examine Washington's stats and trends, helping you make good predictions on prop bets.

 P.J.
 Washington Prop Bets vs. the Mavericks